WHAT YOU'LL FIND HERE

-Are you thinking of eloping to Scotland?
-We’ve compiled everything you need to know in our comprehensive guide to planning your Scotland elopement.
+We’ve compiled everything you need to know to elope in Scotland, from our perspective as Isle of Skye locals and elopement experts, in our comprehensive guide to planning your Scotland elopement.
 Feel free to reach out if you have any more questions, or want to get started with your planning.

-Unlike in the rest of the UK you can get married anywhere in Scotland– on a beach, up a mountain, anywhere you wish.
+Unlike in the rest of the UK you can elope pretty much anywhere in Scotland– on a beach, up a mountain, anywhere you wish.
 All you need is a registered celebrant and you are good to go.

-The great news is that anyone can get married in Scotland.
+The great news is that anyone can have a Scotland elopement.
 If you are not from the European Economic area or Switzerland, there are a few extra steps to take including applying for a Marriage Visitor Visa which costs £95 and can be applied for up to 3 months in advance of your wedding.
-Read more information about preparing your visa paperwork to elope in Scotland on the UK government’s website.
+Read more information about preparing your visa paperwork for eloping in Scotland on the UK government’s website.

-Planning your elopement can be an overwhelming process and you might not know where to start.
-Let us take the stress out of it with our 13-step guide to planning your elopement in Scotland, whether you are local, or if you are getting married in Scotland as a foreigner.
+Having a Scotland elopement takes a lot of planning, which can be an overwhelming process and you might not know where to start.
+Let us take the stress out of it with our 13-step guide to eloping in Scotland, whether you are local, or if you are having a Scotland elopement as a visitor from abroad.

 If you need help narrowing down a location then we can help, we’re seasoned travellers and can put together a list of personalised locations just for you.
 It’s important to choose a location early as you need to specify it for your paperwork.